Decoding Impulse Buying Behavior In E-Commerce: How Retailers Can Incentivize

 According to the survey done in September 2020 by MagnifyMoney, 61% of 1,052 Americans made an impulse purchase in the previous month during the COVID lockdown.

-Bar graphs showing the percentage of impulse purchase in 2020 categorized by age.
+A graph showing the percentage of impulse purchases by age

 The younger generation belonging to GenX made the most impulse purchases at 83% during this period.
 However, Millennials spend the highest average amount on impulse purchases at $374.